AMSA

 So, what does the kernel do?

-• Create abstractions for us (the programmers) to create easy applications.
+• Create abstractions (I/O, filesystems and memory, etc.) for us to create applications easily.

 • Handle resources and concurrency.
 We can split this category in: